burlachenkok/exploring-python3/python3-note.md

 >
 > * Current virtual memory size (VmSize) - is currently allocated virtual memory for your process.
 It includes all the memory that the process can access, including both the physical RAM and swap space.

-To obtain information about these metrics in Linux OS firstly you should launch the interpreter:
+To obtain information about these metrics in Linux OS, firstly you should launch the interpreter:
 ```python
 import numpy
 ```

-Next, to obtain information about memory consumed by this process if your Python interpreter is only one Python interpreter currently running in the system then just call:
+Next, to obtain information about memory consumed by this process, if your Python interpreter isthe  only one Python interpreter currently running in the system, then just call:
 ```bash
 cat /proc/$(pidof python)/status
 ```